New user tutorial with QEMU

 EOF

-Now we will create the empty file vendor-data in our temporary directory.
+Next, let’s create an empty file called vendor-data in our temporary directory.
 This will speed up the retry wait time.

 $ touch vendor-data